Cvikli/CryptoOHLCV.jl/README.md

   data_path::String = "./data"
 end
  ```
-So the key is to "set the data range accurately" => Then work with this.
+So the key is to  define the data accurately ranges => Then query with different market/timeframe/spot&futures or even exchanges(by CCXT later on).

 # Features
 - It handles different timeframes